 A Chicagoland dealer indicated that there is a two-month wait to special order a Ford Transit Connect.

-With the high price of gas, more commercial users will increasingly be sourcing smaller, economical vehicles.
+With the high price of gas, more commercial users will increasingly be sourcing smaller, economical service vehicles.